microsoft/reliableAI/causal-kit/ML4S/README.md

 2. Modify  __configs/benchmark.yml__ to include `{your data}` and comment other benchmarks.
 3. Follow the instruction in **Prepare Pseudo Graph** and **Run `ML4S`**.

+## known issues

+Due to the limitation of forward sampling in `pgmpy`, when the dataset is complex (e.g., with dense graph structure or high cardinality), it may fail (or very slow) to produce vicinal graphs and associated datasets.
+We confirm that `ML4S` successfully process all datasets used in our paper.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a